I. What the Dean’s Excuse Covers

 1. Death in the family

 2. Incapacitating illness or incapacitating condition of any kind.

 If you are too ill to work, your first priority is to get immediate medical attention.
-Your health should be your main concern, not your schoolwork.
+Your health should always be your main concern, not your schoolwork.
 Please inform me about your condition as soon as you are able (an email is fine), and then after you’ve seen your doctor or have been released from the hospital, and once you are no longer contagious, see me to reschedule the work you missed.

 3. A comparable emergency